 Surplus Solar Energy and Net Metering ($5,000 to $7,000)

-Surplus Solar Energy and net metering with the Tesla Powerwall (An Additional $3,000 to $4,000 in savings)
+Surplus Solar Energy and Net Metering With the Tesla Powerwall (An Additional $3,000 to $4,000 in savings)

 While you’ll get credited 88 cents on the dollar for excess solar power you put back on the grid in the Reno area, the Tesla Powerwall, as a solar storage solution, lets you keep more of all of that power for your own home’s use.
-12 more cents per dollar over the life of your system (30 to 40 years) can add up to several thousand or more in savings.
+Twelve more cents per dollar over the life of your system (30 to 40 years) can add up to several thousand or more in savings.

-Pay Off The Rest of Your System with Referrals ($500 to Infinity)
+Pay Off the Rest of Your System With Referrals ($500 to Infinity)